Nathan: Sept 16 - 19.

 Exam 3 draft due (Chris and Jeremiah)

 2016: This lecture is fine, even with the 5 minutes at the beginning for the general 3D change of coordinate formula.
-2018: This lecture is fine.
+2018 and 2019: This lecture is fine.

 2016: For the "last time" part, Instead of the example of the torus in the notes, put up the unit sphere, including the formulas for r_theta and r_phi.
 By condensing some of the calculations, I was able to get through these notes in 40 minutes, leaving 10 minutes to discuss the visualization.
 2018: Even condensing the calculations, I had a hard time creating more than 6-7 minutes for the visualization.